 I wish I could say time heals all wounds, but I don’t think it does, always.
 I’ve seen too much damage done; people who get broken and don’t ever recover fully.
 It’s like you get badly hurt one time in your life and you never allow yourself to suffer that way again; a part of your heart gets sealed up never to be re-opened.
 I hope that that’s not the case for the man under the Brooklyn Bridge.
 I hope that that anguished night of misery and desperation was a turning point, and that when he eventually took himself to bed and lay alone in a room somewhere in that cold, vast city, he found some semblance of peace.
 I wonder if the graffiti is still there.
 I guess I’ll never know.

 There was a time I listened to this song often and identified so much with its words.
-Tonight I dedicate it to him, and to every one of us who’s been smashed up on those rocks.
+Tonight I dedicate it to him, whomever, where he is in the world and to every one of us who’s been smashed up on those rocks.